 ServicePrincipal parameter of the

 cmdlet.
-You'll also need the service principal's application ID, sign-in credentials, and the tenant
+You'll also need the service principal's AppId, sign-in credentials, and the tenant ID

 it's configured for password-based or certificate-based authentication.

 Create a service principal to be used in the examples in this section.
 For more information on creating service principals, see Create an Azure service principal with Azure PowerShell.